vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 ## detected
 'detection' and related words (e.g. detect, detecter, detected) translate the sanskrit 'graha' and related words (e.g. gr̥nhāti/gr̥hyate, grāhaka, grāhya).

-Given a mental state M, a property P, and an object E, we say that M *detects* P of E iff
+Given a mental state or process M, a property P, and an object E, we say that M *detects* P of E iff

 — for all persons S, S is in the state M <—> S is aware that E possesses P

+In other words: detecting a property just means awareness that something has that property.

 Note: mental states are, themselves, considered properties.